ZMatrix253/HVAC_Optimization_Project/README.md

 ## Model Validation

 Benchmarked against real hourly electricity meter data from the **ASHRAE Great Energy Predictor III** dataset for a comparable office building (~2,500 m²).
+Results were normalized by floor area and used as a high-level reasonableness check.
 - **Annual energy difference**: **-0.4%**
 - Strong agreement for a first-principles physics-based model.